Guacamoley/Desktop-File-Organizer-Python/README.md

 ## Customization

 Feel free to modify the script according to your preferences.
 You can add more file types or customize folder names as needed.

+## Upcoming Features

+Stay tuned for upcoming features!
+I'm working on enhancing the file organizer script.
+Here's a sneak peek at what's coming:

+- **Interactive Mode**: Organize your files with a guided, interactive interface.
+- **Scheduled Organization**: Set up automated schedules for file organization.
+- **Smart Sorting**: Intelligent sorting based on usage patterns.

 ## Contributing